tofuengine/tofu/README.md

 The build artifacts will be placed in the `build` directory.

 > Alternatively, if you prefer not to tamper with your system, you can use a [Docker](https://docker.io) container for the build process.
 For that purpose, a ready-to-use *Dockerfile* can be found in the `extras/docker` directory.
 Use the `make docker-create` command to build the container and `make docker-launch` to start it in the current folder.
+The container support cross-compiling out-of-the-box.

 # Cross-Compiling